 Here you will find information on critical Indigenous literacy and a tool for reviewing potential bias in a resource.
 You will also find a resource on how to locate the traditional territory that you live on and/or are occupying.

 Here you will find information about the relationship between authorship/storyteller, identity, and how to find Indigenous authored resources.
+Corinne Duyvis created the hashtag #OwnVoices “to recommend kidlit about diverse characters written by authors from the same diverse group”.

-In the above boxes you will have learned about the traditional territory you live on and why this is relevant to you, critical literacy, critical Indigenous literacy, how you can invite an Elder or guest to your classroom, and place-based learning; now it's time to bring this together!
+In the boxes above you will have learned about: the traditional territory you live on and why this is relevant to you, critical literacy, critical Indigenous literacy, how you can invite an Elder or guest to your classroom, and place-based learning; now it's time to bring this together!

 Here you will find X̱wi7x̱wa's Critical Literacy Kits to support young learners and those teaching them.
 The kits include suggested resources, further reading for instructors, and guiding questions for your classroom.
 If you have an idea for a kit that is not covered below you can adapt this document to your classroom or home on any given topic.
 For a list of children's books at X̱wi7x̱wa click here.